Sir Thomas Hyde Crawley-Boevey, 5th Bt.1,2

 Major Bernard Vicary Gibbs was born on 2 January 1905.1 He was the son of Venerable Hon.
 Kenneth Francis Gibbs and Mabel Alice Barnett.1 He died on 17 March 1995 at age 90.1

-Major Bernard Vicary Gibbs was educated at Winchester College, Winchester, Hampshire, England.1 He gained the rank of Major in the service of the Royal Artillery (Territorial Army).1
+He was educated at Winchester College, Winchester, Hampshire, EnglandG.1 He gained the rank of Major in the Royal Artillery (Territorial Army.)1

 Citations